-This document [RFC3439] extends RFC 1958 by outlining some philosophical guidelines for architects and designers of Internet backbone networks.
-The document describes the Simplicity Principle, which states that complexity is the primary mechanism that impedes efficient scaling.
+This document [RFC3439] updates RFC 1958 (see Section 7.2) by outlining some philosophical guidelines for architects and designers of Internet backbone networks.
+The document describes the Simplicity Principle, which states that complexity is the primary impediment to efficient scaling.